 Sermon library and content platform

 Sermon archive with video, audio, and notes hosted under your church's own domain rather than a third-party platform.
-Series organisation with artwork, descriptions, and episode listings.
+Series organization with artwork, descriptions, and episode listings.
 Study guide and resource file distribution attached to each message.
 Podcast feed generation so members can subscribe through Apple Podcasts, Spotify, or any podcast app.
 Search and filtering so members can find messages by speaker, series, topic, or scripture reference.
 Integration with your live streaming setup for services that broadcast online.

 Volunteer coordination and scheduling

 Volunteer role library with position descriptions, requirements, and time commitments for every serving opportunity in the church.
 Scheduling tools for ministry leaders to build volunteer rosters and publish them to the team.
 Volunteer self-scheduling for roles where leaders want team members to sign up for specific services.
-Background check status tracking integrated with third-party screening providers where required for children's and youth ministry.
+Background check status tracking integrated with third-party screening providers, where required for children's and youth ministry.
 Hour logging and recognition milestones for churches that track volunteer contribution.
 Automated reminders sent to volunteers before their scheduled serving dates.

-1. 01
+01

 Discovery

-2. 02
+02

 Architecture

-We design the data model around your actual church structure -- single campus, multi-site, or denomination -- before writing code.
+We design the data model around your actual church structure, single campus, multi-site, or denomination, before writing code.
 This determines how giving records link to member accounts, how attendance history triggers pastoral alerts, how campus-level and consolidated data co-exist, and how role-based access controls who can see sensitive pastoral records.

-3. 03
+03

 Build